transcom/mymove-docs/docs/adrs/0080-api-versioning-based-on-test-run.md

 # How to implement API Versioning for Prime API

-Everything in the [previous ADR](./0078-api-versioning.md) outside of the file organization strategy are accurate and reflect what is happening in our system.
+Everything in the [previous ADR](./0078-api-versioning.md) outside of the file organization strategy is accurate and reflects the process that we follow for API versioning.

 ## File/Code Organization